ImaMapleTree/VentFramework/docs/api.rst

 Attributes
 ^^^^^^^^^^^^^^^^^

-.. namespace:: VentFramework.RPC.Attributes
+.. namespace:: VentLib.RPC.Attributes

 .. type:: public class ModRPCAttribute : Attribute

     The ModRPC attribute is the basis for Custom RPCs.
 This attribute can be put over any method (static or non-static), and it'll be automatically picked up by the framework for custom rpc use.

 .. important:: Non-static methods are only supported in classes implementing :type:`IRpcInstance`